Jacob Blessing the Sons of Joseph (Rembrandt): Asenath

 Asenath was the daughter of an Egyptian priest.
 According to chapter 41 in the book of Genesis, she was given to Joseph by the pharaoh, himself.
-The purpose of adding Asenath to the painting is because it having been commissioned by the Amsterdam patrician Willem Schrijver, It shows him with his wife Wendela de Graeff and their children as biblical figures.".
+She is not usually included in depictions of this subject, and though more general religious interpretations have been suggested, the main reason for her addition here is to allow a family portrait of the commissioner's family, that of the Amsterdam patrician Willem Schrijver, It shows him with his wife Wendela de Graeff and their children as biblical figures.".

+Asenath's ornate headdress is certainly not a typical Dutch style of the period.
+Some scholars compared it to 15th-century Burgundian fashions, but Marieke de Winkel has suggested it draws from contemporary depictions of females from the Ottoman Empire, or specifically Cairo, taken as a contemporary equivalent for Asenath's foreigness as an Egyptian.

 Artistic qualities

 Rembrandt is famous for his use of light and shadow (Chiaroscuro) and Jacob Blessing the Sons of Joseph is not an exception.
 This draws attention to the main characters of Jacob, Joseph, Ephraim, Manasseh, and Asenath while obscuring the background.
 In particular, there seems to be a halo surrounding Ephraim as he is being blessed.
 Also notable is the prominent colors that Rembrandt used.
-The yellows, browns, and reds give the painting a mood that is “both intimate and sacred, tender and solemn”.
+The yellows, browns, and reds give the painting a mood that is "both intimate and sacred, tender and solemn".